low-decarie/ggplot_workshop/ggplot2.md

     + More advanced plots
     + Available plot elements and when to use them
     + Exercise 2

+***

+Tomorrow:
 3. Saving a plot
   + Exercise 3
   + Challenge

-***

 4. Expanding ggplot
 5. Fine tuning your plot
     + colours